schauveau/lesyd/README.md

 IMPORTANT: The connection to the Sydpower mqtt server is not yet implemented.
 For now, Lesyd requires a WiFi connection that redirects `mqtt.sydpower.com`  to a local server.

+## Known issues / TODO LIST

+- Not tested with AFERIY batteries such as the P210 and P310.
+That may work or brick your device so, please, contact me if you own one of those.
+- Probably a lot of small bugs everywhere.
+Do not hesitate to fill but reports
+- transport 'tcp+tls' is not tested and is probably broken.
+Help wanted.
+Please use 'tcp' for now.
+- option 'loglevel' is ignored.
+Logging is currenly using level 'info'
+- options `extension1` and `extension2` are not yet implemented.
+The StateOfCharge is not reported for extension batteries.
+- Changing the value of number entities (`ac_charging_booking`, `dc_max_charging_current`,`discharge_lower_limit`, ...) is not smooth at all in HomeAssistant: Too much traffic and lag between HA, LeSyd and the device.

+## FAQ

+### Why LeSyd?

+Because of Sydpower, the OEM company that provides the devices.

+Also, I am French and this is a reference to (Le Cid)[https://en.wikipedia.org/wiki/Le_Cid], a well known French tragicomedy written by Pierre Corneille in 1636.

 ## How to redirect the device MQTT traffic?

-The goal here is to change the DNS entry for `mqtt.sydpower.com`.
+The goal here is to change the DNS entry for `mqtt.sydpower.com` so that it points to a server running another MQTT Broker.

-On most home network, that should be possible in the DNS settings of the WiFi router by adding an entry for `mqtt.sydpower.com`.
+On most home networks, that can be done in the DNS settings of the WiFi router by adding an entry for `mqtt.sydpower.com`.

-If your WiFi router cannot do that of if you do not have access to the WiFi router settingsthen your only alternative is probably to create a new WiFi hostspot.
+If your WiFi router cannot do that of if you do not configure it then your only alternative is probably to create a new WiFi hostspot.

 The device may have to be restarted in order to connect to the fake `mqtt.sydpower.com`.